-Once you have a copy of the Kentucky DBA form, the first thing you should do is browse through it.
-Familiar yourself with the information asked on the form, and take the time to ready the needed information before you sit down and start answering it.
+Once you have a copy, the first thing you should do is browse through it.
+Familiarize yourself with the information and take the time to really understand everything before filling in any answers.

-Please note that this KY DBA guide is only an informational guide.
-For specifics on filing a ‘doing business as’ in Kentucky or starting a business in Kentucky, speak with a local professional.
+Please note that this KY DBA guide is only for informational purposes, it’s not a legal document or legal advice.
+For specifics on filing a ‘doing business as’ in Kentucky or starting a business in Kentucky in general, speak with a business attorney or other qualified legal professional.